 "The designation requires our hospital and the hospital nearest to us to be 25 miles apart," he said.
 "Our problem is, the federal government interprets Route 7 as a major highway.
 Because of that interpretation, Berkshire Medical Center is not 25 miles away from us.
 It would have been nice to get the designation, but our financial projections indicated that we'll be able to come out of bankruptcy as a stand-alone viable hospital."

 In June, Northern Berkshire Healthcare, the hospital's parent organization, filed for Chapter 11 bankruptcy protection with the U.S. Bankruptcy Court in Springfield, a move officials say was necessary to yield an agreement that would restructure and permanently reduce the organization's $43 million in bond debt.
 NBH's overall debt, which includes capital leases and mortgages, is $49.5 million.

 "Our filing has had almost no impact on our operations," Frado, who also serves as president of NBH, said.
-"If you take out the costs of the bankruptcy proceedings-- lawyers and consultants -- the hospital is actually doing a little better than breaking even."

 He added: "Our volumes have not dropped.
 It's almost a non-event.
 People are obviously interested in it, but not a lot has happened since June 13."

 However, the bankruptcy proceedings are expected to gain momentum over the next few weeks.